-- the binding restrictions in the investments in securities that were on the exclusion list as result of the application of the exclusion policy.
-The Management Company restricts investment in sectors which deemed to be harmful from an SRI/ESG perspective or which did not follow good governance practices.
-As an example, the Sub-fund complied with an exclusions policy which referred to: i) the production, maintenance, sales and storage of weapons of mass destruction (WMD); and ii) the extractive activities, production and distribution of electricity connected with thermal coal, the energy source among fuels which represents the highest contributor in terms of carbon dioxide emissions; therefore, issuers deriving at least 25% of their revenues from these activities are excluded.
-The exclusion was extended to those issuers in breach of the Principles of the UN Global Compact which include principles relating to human rights, labour conditions, environmental issues and anti-corruption practices; - the weighted average ESG scoring of the portfolio.
+• the absence of investments in securities that were on the exclusion list as result of the application of the exclusion policy.
+The Investment Manager excluded investment in sectors which deemed to be harmful from an SRI/ESG perspective or which did not follow good governance practices.
+As an example, the Sub-fund complied with an exclusions policy which referred to: i) the production, maintenance, sales and storage of weapons of mass destruction (WMD); and ii) the extractive activities, production and distribution of electricity connected with thermal coal, the energy source among fuels which represents the highest contributor in terms of carbon dioxide emissions; therefore, issuers deriving at least 25% of their revenues from these activities were excluded.
+The exclusion was extended to those issuers in breach of the Principles of the UN Global Compact which included principles relating to human rights, labour conditions, environmental issues and anti-corruption practices;

+• the weighted average ESG scoring of the portfolio.

 To undertake this ESG criteria analysis, the Management Company used data provided by external ESG research providers' proprietary models (e.g., MSCI).
-The ESG score of the portfolio was A.
+The ESG score of the portfolio was AA.